zevarito/route_dog/README.md

 * You were a Rumble Guy that thought that tests were not necessary? ok, may be this is for you if you don't want to drop all your code.

-* Even if you are not planning to write Integrational Tests you can take advantage of the route defined, tested and used report.
+* Even if you are not planning to write Integration Tests you can take advantage of the route defined, tested and used report.

 Usage